portfolio-performance/portfolio-help/docs/en/reference/file/import.md

 !!!
 Important
     If you have transactions with securities in different currencies, it is good practice to explicitly add the `Security Account` and `Cash Account` to the CSV-file.
 As the `Date` is a required field, pay attention to the default date format (YYYY-MM-DD).

 This type of import requires three fields: Shares, Date, Value.
 The optional fields are the same as above; except that the optional Offset Account field is replaced with Offset Securities Account.
+The selection of required fields may seem somewhat arbitrary.
+For transactions like buy and sell, a security identification is essential (such as name, ISIN, etc.).
+However, for an interest payment, the 'Shares' field is not necessary.

 Because the number of shares is a required field, one would assume that simple deposit of removal transactions are not allowed; but they are.
 The number of shares is then ignored.